shonn2nd/themetalab/content/_index.md

       text: |
         <br>

-        **The Special Forces 209 (SF209)** at [Taipei Tech](https://www-en.ntut.edu.tw/) is an academic unit specializing in organizational research methods.
-Our primary domain of inquiry is the statistical analysis of complex survey data.
-We focus on analytical derivations, modeling frameworks, and data integration techniques designed to handle the structural complexities of large-scale organizational data.
+        **The Special Forces 209 (SF209)** at [Taipei Tech](https://www-en.ntut.edu.tw/) is an academic unit dedicated to the development and application of advanced organizational research methods.
+Our work focuses on the intersection of statistical theory and survey methodology, with a specific specialization in complex survey data analysis.
+We aim to provide researchers and practitioners with robust quantitative frameworks and mathematically sound insights to address methodological challenges in organizational science.
 Follow us on [social media](https://linktr.ee/sf209.taipeitech) for the latest updates on our research, events, and insights!

 #        {{< audio src="walkout song.mp3" >}}